 Dr Karina Wright, senior lecturer in orthopaedics and tissue engineering explained that the trial was an exciting area of research that could interrupt or even stop arthritis.

-The study aims to reveal the long-term outcomes of the treatments so they can learn which ones work best for people in preventing osteoarthritis and its worsening.
+Overall study aims will focus on the long-term outcomes of the 3 therapies so ascertain which work best to prevent osteoarthritis and stop it from worsening.

 Dr Wright said, “We are hopeful that the results from the Ascot trial will be used to inform the next set of recommendations to the NHS for cartilage cell therapies in the knee.”
 She concluded, “This will make sure that the right patient can access the right treatment at the right time, to prevent arthritis progression, and reduce the number of people living with the condition.”

-In the US, The Restoring Joint Health and Function to Reduce Pain Consortium (RE-JOIN) consists of research teams working together to map the network of sensory nerves that connect to two joints – the temporomandibular joint and the knee.
+US based consortium The Restoring Joint Health and Function to Reduce Pain (RE-JOIN) consists of different research teams collaborating together to map the network of sensory nerves that connect the temporomandibular joint and the knee.

 Researchers aim to understand how these types and patterns of sensory neuron networks in joints change with health conditions, diseases and ageing.
 With that knowledge, hopefully, more options will be available for joint pain relief.